Saint Paul, Minnesota: Railroad

-Amtrak's Empire Builder between Chicago and Seattle stops twice daily in each direction at the newly renovated Saint Paul Union Depot.
+Amtrak's Empire Builder between Chicago and Seattle or Portland stops twice daily in each direction at the newly renovated Saint Paul Union Depot.
 Ridership on the train increased about 6% from 2005 to over 505,000 in fiscal year 2007.
-A Minnesota Department of Transportation study found that increased daily service to Chicago should be economically viable, especially if it originates in St. Paul and does not experience delays from the rest of the western route of the Empire Builder.
+A Minnesota Department of Transportation study found that increased daily service to Chicago should be economically viable, especially if it originates in Saint Paul and does not experience delays from the rest of the western route of the Empire Builder.
+Based on that proposition, a new Amtrak line, the Borealis, began service on May 21, 2024, running the segment of the Empire Builder route between Saint Paul and Chicago, with several stops along the way, including one in Milwaukee.

 Saint Paul is the site of the Pig's Eye Yard, a major freight classification yard for Canadian Pacific Railway.
 As of 2003, the yard handled over 1,000 freight cars per day.
 Both Union Pacific and Burlington Northern Santa Fe run trains through the yard, though they are not classified at Pig's Eye.
-Burlington Northern Santa Fe operates the large Northtown Yard in Minneapolis, which handles about 600 cars per day.
-There are several other small yards located around the city.
+BNSF operates the large Northtown Yard in Minneapolis, which handles about 600 cars per day.
+There are several other small yards around the city.

 Airports

 Holman Airfield is across the river from downtown St. Paul.
 Lamprey Lake was there until the Army Corps of Engineers filled it with dredgings starting in the early 1920s.
 Northwest Airlines began initial operations from Holman in 1926.
 During WWII Northwest had a contract to install upgraded radar systems in B-24s, employing 5,000 at the airfield.
 After WWII, Holman Airfield competed with the Speedway Field for the Twin Cities' growing aviation industry and lost out in the end.
-Today Holman is a reliever airport run by the Metropolitan Airports Commission.
+Today, Holman is a reliever airport run by the Metropolitan Airports Commission.
 It is home to Minnesota's Air National Guard and a flight training school and is tailored to local corporate aviation.
 There are three runways, with the Holman Field Administration Building and Riverside Hangar on the National Register of Historic Places.
-The historical importance of the original Northwest Airlines building was realized only after demolition commenced.
+The original Northwest Airlines building's historical importance was realized only after demolition commenced.

-For the most part St. Paul's aviation needs are served by the Minneapolis–Saint Paul International Airport (MSP), which sits on 2,930 acre in the Fort Snelling Unorganized Territory bordering the city to the southwest.
-MSP serves 17 commercial passenger airlines and is the hub of Delta Air Lines, Mesaba Airlines and Sun Country Airlines.
+For the most part, Saint Paul's aviation needs are served by the Minneapolis–Saint Paul International Airport (MSP), which sits on 2,930 acre in the Fort Snelling Unorganized Territory bordering the city to the southwest.
+MSP serves 17 commercial passenger airlines and is the hub of Delta Air Lines and Sun Country Airlines.